New York mobster Charles ‘Lucky’ Luciano earned his nickname through a life spent narrowly escaping the clutches of his

 With Van Nistelrooy seemingly on the way to Manchester, a Premier League move was the most appealing prospect with Aston Villa offering Nilis big-money move that would allow him to follow his friend over to England.

 He probably couldn’t believe his luck – a veteran forward enjoying something of an Indian summer, Nilis was getting the opportunity to test himself in the much-vaunted English top-flight.

-Things started well enough too: Nilis scored on his debut for the club in the Intertoto Cup and then followed that up with a screamer against Chelsea on his Premier League debut.
+Things started well enough too: Nilis scored on his debut for the club in the Intertoto Cup and then followed that up with a screamer against Chelsea on his Premier League bow.

 Then, all of a sudden, Lucky Luc Nilis stopped being lucky.